wlsf82/backstop-config/README.md

 ## Approving bitmaps as references

-For the first time running the tests, it is expected that all of them fail and an HTML report should be automatically opened for you to review the taken screenshots.
+In the first time running the tests, it is expected that all of them fail, and an HTML report should be automatically opened for you to review the taken screenshots.
 It will look like the one below.

 ![BackstopJS html report - first time tests execution](./assets/backstop-config-first-report.png)

 If all the screenshots represent the correct state of the website, you can approve them as bitmaps references so that next time you run the tests, new screenshots will be taken, and compared with the approved ones.

-Run `npm run backstop:approve` to approve bitmaps as references to be used during screenshot comparison tests.
+Run `npm run backstop:approve` to approve the bitmaps as references to be used during the screenshot comparison tests.

 ## Re-running the tests